14 UK Black Hosted Podcast To listen to While You’re Getting Your Afro Hair Styled

 Arts, Business and Tech

-When it comes to topic oriented podcast, you cannot fake it.
+When it comes to topic-oriented podcasts, you cannot fake them.
 You better be a specialist and love what you are talking about.
 Don’t look further.
-In the plethora of shows around, talking about about music and art is rare enough to be noticed, doing it this way, is itself an artistic performance.
-Join Juliana and Chama chat everything on the modern workings of the music and the arts industry.
+In the plethora of shows around, talking about music and art is rare enough to be noticed, doing it this way, is itself an artistic performance.
+Join Juliana and Chama chat about everything on the modern workings of the music and the arts industry.

-The team behind this podcast share it with passion, having discussion with some inspiring guests.
-Join Alex Reads, Raifa, and Derek Owusu, in their journey to keep up with the millennial experience, while exploring the intersection between literature, wellness and pop-culture.
+The team behind this podcast share it with passion, having a discussion with some inspiring guests.
+Join Alex Reads, Raifa, and Derek Owusu, in their journey to keep up with the millennial experience, while exploring the intersection between literature, wellness and pop culture.
 I have to admit that Mostly lit. is an absolute hit!

 Imrie was co-hosting the former Melanin Millennial podcast and presumably caught the virus from that first experience.
 She is back with as much energy as before, focusing this time on topics around business and personal development.